Vedqiibyol/dot_lib/Documentation.md

 - `mem_shift_to_head` offers the same behaviour as the function above but shofts the data towards the start of the buffer (the head).

+## `print.h`

+This header, though not yet finished, provides a set of four functions ready to use that use a special formating, similar (if not the same) as `printf`, common on most UNIX-like systems.
+These functions are `print`, `println`, `printerr` and lastly `printlnerr`.
+The two first ones output text on the standard output (`stdout`) and the last two on the standard error output (`stderr`).

+All the functions take in parameter a string, with a special formating and 0 or more arguments of any type.
+The formating works like `printf`'s formating: each percent `%` and 1 to 3 letter indicate the type and thereof the position of the argument encountered, such that, the first percent will use the first next argument, the second percent will use the the next second argument, etc. The 1 to 3 letters indicate the type of the argument, `c` for a single character (`char`), `s` for a string of character (`cc`), `b` and `B` for a boolean (the latter prints yes or no), `p` for a pointer (will print its address in hexadecimal). `u` for an unsigned integer (`uint`), `d` and `i` for a signed integer (`int`), and `f` for a floating point unit (`float`).
+For the three last types, `l` promotes the type to its 64 bit variant.
+Except for `f`; `h` promotes the type to its 16 bit variant, and `hh` to its 8 bit variant.

+`println` and `printlnerr` will append a line jump at the end of the string.

 ## `str.h` String manipulatin

 This header contains functions dedicated to manipulate strings, here are the